Nitric Oxide & Heart Health

 At the beginning of the 1990s doctors started to observe that sometimes an unknown factor would suddenly cause a relaxation of the blood vessels followed by a decrease in both blood pressure and heart rate.
 The change came from the inside of the arteries, precisely in the endothelium – the interior surface of blood vessels – and last for nano seconds.

 This effect was so puzzling for observers that nobody could figure out a better term than “endothelium -derived relaxing factor” (EDRF).
 It was also observed that EDRF was directly influenced in the body by an amino acid called L-arginine.

-Further investigation by several scientists at the same time revealed that arginine is used by the body to make nitric oxide (NO).
-This gas was traditionally considered as to be of no benefit to health.
-However, it turned out that presence of NO is vital to arterial and heart health.
-In 1992 NO was named “Molecule of the Year” and the three American researchers who identified its “magic role” were awarded the Nobel Prize in medicine in 1998.
+Further investigation by several scientists at the same time revealed that arginine is used by the body to make nitric oxide (N-O) – the gas which was traditionally considered as to be of no benefit to health.
+It turned out that presence of N-O is vital to arterial and heart health.
+N-O was named “Molecule of the Year”.
+Three American researchers who identified its “magic role” were awarded the Nobel Prize in medicine in 1998.

 Medical Papers on Heart Health

 ❑ What daily dosage of L-arginine can be taken safely?

 ❑ Daily intakes of L-arginine reduces fat mass